 In terms of fees, considering most all of these funds are identical, many fees are identical as well.
 They will need to be or else investors will simply swap ETFs, often for no commission on many major brokerages.
 So, BMO's ETF comes right in line with the others at $0.90 per $1000 invested on an annual basis.

 Horizons S&P 500 Index ETF (TSE:HXS) & (TSE:HXS.U)

 This is an outperformer on the ETF scale when it comes to Canadian S&P 500 ETFs.

-The difference in the performance of the CAD units in Canadian dollar terms is solely a result of the differences in daily currency rates rates used by the ETF and the Index provider to determine the net asset value and Index level respectively, in Canadian Dollar terms.
+The difference in the performance of the CAD units in Canadian dollar terms is solely a result of the differences in daily currency rates used by the ETF and the index provider to determine the net asset value and Index level respectively, in Canadian Dollar terms.

 The fund has $3.4B in assets under management and has competitive fees of $1 per $1000 invested.
 However, one key difference with HXS is the fact it doesn't pay a distribution at all, while many others on this list pay in the low 1% range.

 Now, before you go avoiding this ETF simply because it doesn't pay a distribution, it's important to note that this fund has outperformed by nearly 2% on an annualized basis if we look back to early 2013.
 Now, if we included the distributions, performance equals out to be relatively the same.

 However, there are particular tax advantages to a fund paying out no distribution in certain cases.
 For one, if you do not have any of the other funds tax sheltered, you would pay tax on the distribution in the year you had received it.

 Because HXS does not pay a distribution, you could defer the taxes until sold for a capital gain.
 This is an interesting concept that a lot of investors would be wise to investigate and see if it suits their needs.

 Overall, this list of Canadian S&P 500 ETFs is more of a brand battle than anything